Lectures:

 - Pipelined instruction execution, scalar pipelined data path, hazard detection and handling, branch prediction, exception handling.

-- Superscalar architectures, static and dynamic instruction scheduling, out-of-order execution, speculative execution, contemporary architectures.
+- Overview of Superscalar architectures, static and dynamic instruction scheduling, out-of-order execution, speculative execution, contemporary architectures.

 - Memory subsystem organization, latency and throughput, static and dynamic memory technology, cache organization and mapping, cache coherency.